Coding for Optical communications In the Nonlinear regime (COIN)

 This page is only available in english

-Erik Agrell is a Professor in Communication Systems.
+Erik Agrell is a Full Professor in Communication Systems and a Fellow of the IEEE.
 His research interests belong to the fields of information theory, coding theory, and digital communications.
-Apart from doing fundamental...
+Apart...

 Professor, Communication Systems group,